-In March, our own Shaina Shiwarski wrote about the underrepresentation of women in enterprise tech, but the problem of diversity in sales extends far beyond just one industry.
+In March, our own Shaina Shiwarski wrote about the underrepresentation of women in enterprise tech, but the problem of diversity in enterprise sales company sales extends far beyond just one industry.
 According to the last U.S. census, sales was the fourth-least-diverse profession in the country.
 In fact, 78 percent of salespeople in the U.S. are white.

-1. Diverse teams perform better
+1. Diverse enterprise sales company teams perform better

 McKinsey’s 2018 update to its Why Diversity Matters report notes that the best companies for gender diversity were 21 percent more likely to enjoy above-average profitability, while the most ethnically and culturally diverse companies had a 33 percent likelihood of outperforming competitors.